-5.50 No. 27 is a unique 3 storey plus basement, red brick house with triple height bay and abundant use of richly detailed stonework in the elevation.
+5.51 No. 27 is a unique three storey plus basement, red brick house with triple height bay and abundant use of richly detailed stonework in the elevation.
 The entrance has an impressive wide stone portico with fluted columns and capitals carrying an arched entablature with keystones.
 This is decorated by floral friezes, dentils and a narrow cornice.
 The balcony above is enclosed by a bottle balustrade.
 Windows to ground and first floor are arched and all carry stone architraves with a variety of decorative treatments.
-The eaves have a layered brick cornice with, modillions.
+The eaves have a layered brick cornice with modillions.
 A small stone and brick gable projects from the roof.

-5.51 Nos.
-29 to 51.
+5.52 Nos.
+29 to 51 (odd).
 These are imposing four storey terraced houses with basements, pitched roofs, prominent brick gables, triple height bays and porticos.
 Facades are constructed from red brick with abundant use of stucco detailing.
 Raised ground floors have tall porticos above the entrance steps and threshold with Corinthian capitals on the columns.
 The plain entablatures carry a cornice that runs across the width of each house façade and round the bays.
 Above the cornice, stucco parapets have been much altered.

-5.52 At second floor level bays become canted and they carry prominent stucco parapets with decorate friezes.
+5.53 At second floor level bays become canted and they carry prominent stucco parapets with decorate friezes.
 Second floor windows have recessed windows with lancet brick arches and stucco key stones.
-The eaves feature a fluted pattern in the frieze with a cornice supporting stucco balustrades either side of the gable.
+The eaves feature a fluted pattern in the frieze with a cornice supporting stucco balustrades on either side of the gable.
 Gables feature a lancet pattern in the brick work with stucco panels and stone coping.

 Nos.
-29 to 51 Addison Gardens with prominent bays, gables, parapets and porticoes.
+29-51 (odd) Addison Gardens with prominent bays, gables, parapets and porticoes.

-5.53 Some alterations have been made on most of the houses.
+5.54 Some alterations have been made on most of the houses.
 Some gables have been rebuilt and decorative brickwork has been replaced with plain brick courses.
 Copings have been removed and tiled roofs extended over the coping area on some gables to create eaves.
 Some stucco cornices have been obscured by lead work.
-Many original pattern doors remain with fanlights and glazed side panels and some still retain intricate stained glass panels.
+Many original front doors remain with fanlights and glazed side panels and some still retain intricate stained glass panels.
 Original patterned wrought iron railings are intact along the basement boundaries.

-5.54 Nos.
-53 to 59 is a terrace of four, 4 storey plus basement red brick houses.
+5.55 Nos.
+53 to 59 (odd) is a terrace of four, four storey plus basement red brick houses.
 The corner house, No. 59 is prominent with a splayed frontage onto Richmond Way.
 All four have triple height canted bays onto Addison Gardens and prominent timber framed canted dormer windows project from the pitched roofs.
 Those on No. 59 have white painted pediments.
 All facades feature a continuous layered brick cornice supported by brick modillions.

-5.55 Entrances are approached by a short flight of steps and all boundaries and thresholds have bottle balustrades.
+5.56 Entrances are approached by a short flight of steps and all boundaries and thresholds have bottle balustrades.
 Entrances to Nos.
-53 to 57 have large stucco console brackets carrying small balconies with elaborate wrought iron balustrades.
+53 to 57 (odd) have large stucco console brackets carrying small balconies with elaborate wrought iron balustrades.
 No. 59 is more flamboyant and its wide frontage onto Richmond Way carries a timber canted bay window with stucco base.

 Nos.
-53 to 59 Addison Gardens with no. 59 prominent in the view onto Richmond Way.
+53-59 (odd) Addison Gardens with No. 59 prominent in the view onto Richmond Way.

-5.56 Nos.
-40 to 62 are red brick terraced houses which match Nos.
-53 to 59.
+5.57 Nos.
+40 to 62 (evens) are red brick terraced houses which match Nos.
+53 to 59 (odd).

-Distinct chimneys on nos.
-53 to 59 and 40 to 62, Addison Gardens piers with scrolls.
+Distinct chimneys on Nos.
+53-59 (odd) and 40-62 (even), Addison Gardens incorporating piers with scrolls.